Attention Economy

 Persuasive Design

-For some time now, these tools have continued performing their magic under the guise of “ethical persuasion,” allowing users to set their own limits under the heading “it could be good for you!”
-Good according to whom, we still don’t know.
+For a while now, these tools have continued performing their magic under the headline of “ethical persuasion,” allowing users to set their own limits under the heading “it could be good for you!”
+We're still not sure who thinks it's good.

 Pitfalls of the attention economy can’t just be avoided by logging off and refusing the influence of persuasive design techniques; they also emerge at the intersection of issues of public space, environmental politics, class, and race. ⏤ How to Do Nothing, Jenny Odell